HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 We call the returned value of an expression as `evaluating result`.

-In HVML, you can use syntax like [JSON] to define a simple data like number, string, or a complex container like an array or an object.
+In HVML, you can use syntax like [JSON] to define a simple data like undefined, null, a boolean, a number, a string, or a container like an array or an object.
-We refer to them collectively as EJSON expressions.
+We can use the expressions when defining a string or a container.
-Here EJSON means `extended JSON`, because enhance the JSON to have more data type, such as long integer, unsigned long integer, long double, set, and native entity.
+We enhanced the syntax of JSON to support more data type, such as long integers, unsigned long integers, long double numbers, and so on.
+Therefore, We refer to them collectively as EJSON expressions.
+Here are some examples:

+- A single-quoted string: 'This is a literal text, $SYS.locale will not be evaluated.'
+- A double-quoted string: "$SYS.locale will be evaluated in this text."
+- A long integer (64-bit): 5L.
+- An unsigned long integer (64-bit): -1UL (0xFFFFFFFFFFFFFFFF in C).
+- A random number array: [ $SYS.random(1.0), $SYS.random(2.0), $SYS.random(3.0) ]
+- An object: { locale: $SYS.locale, timezone: $SYS.timezone }

 For example, you can use the following expression to define the executing result of the HVML program as an array: